seaguli/arras-mayhem/readme.md

 Additonal code is available on my Github project's page, <https://github.com/seaguli/arras-mayhem>
 # Remixing
 Feel free to remix this project and modify it to your own liking!
+You aren't required to credit me, but I would like it :D

 <sub><sup>
     ask me if you want any aspect of the server's code at (SF) Seagull#2224